conduktor/conduktor-docs/src/pages/changelog/Console-1.32.0.md

 You can now edit labels on service accounts in plain Kafka clusters through the UI, in addition to the existing CLI & API support.

-Support for service accounts in Aiven and Confluent Cloud clusters is coming soon.
+Support for labels on Aiven and Confluent Cloud service accounts is coming soon.

 ![The service account details page shows labels underneath the service account name heading.
 Next to existing labels there is an edit button which you can click to open a drawer with a form to add and edit labels](/images/changelog/platform/v32/edit-service-account-labels.png)